 These historic sites are unofficially closed on the anniversary of Cyrus the Great (November 29).

-This site is always open for the public, even in official holidays.
-But from June 14 until 18th, visiting this place is exclusively possible for the Zoroastrians as they have annual gatherings in these five days.
+This site is always open to the public, even on official holidays.
+But from June 14 until 18th, visiting this place is exclusively possible for the Zoroastrians as they have annual gatherings on these five days.

 This mosque is closed on Fridays due to Friday prayers and also in Etekaf religious rites.
 During three days, participants in this rite live in the mosque.
 They don't leave the building to concentrate on praying and remembering the Almighty.
 The Etekaf ceremony is from 12-15 Rajab, the seventh month of the Islamic calendar(lunar).

 Isfahan private music museum opens for visiting all the year except the list of seven holidays and

 -21st March: The first day of Persian New Year, 1st of Farvardin month